ycardon/gigaset-elements-proxy/README.md

 -   [live camera (local MJPEG stream)](/live-local): you have set your camera local infos in the configuration file

--   [sensors status](/sensors): online/offline and open/close/tilt status of the sensors and equipements
+-   [all sensors status](/sensors): online/offline and open/close/tilt status of all the sensors

+-   [specific sensor status](/sensors/<sensor-friendly-name>): online/offline and open/close/tilt status of one sensor

 -   [intrusion settings](/intrusion_settings): selected mode of the alarm system